Edwinem/ceres_python_bindings/README.md

     - The default PyTorch libs that you download from pip and other package managers is built with the old C++ ABI.

-Note this will break normal functionality as all Python instantiaons now requires a *import Torch* before you import *PyCeres*.
+Note this will break normal functionality as all Python instantiations now requires a *import Torch* before you import *PyCeres*.

 Currently the TorchScript is passed by serialized files.